Need additional audition information? Please email our company manager Eugene Alvarez or call 512.476.9051, ext. 128.

-|New York||New York||School of American Ballet||70 Lincoln Center Plaza||10023||03.20.16||11:00am—12:30pm|
+|New York||NY||School of American Ballet||70 Lincoln Center Plaza||10023||02.01.20||3:30-5:30 p.m.
+ET|

 We appreciate the time and expense necessary for dancers to travel during audition season so first consideration is given to those actually attending our open auditions.
 If you are not able to attend, you may send us your résumé, dance photo and DVD.
 If there are still positions to fill following our open auditions we may review any additional materials received at that time.

 Company class auditions are reserved for professionals with a current full-time company contract that would preclude their attendance at an open audition.
-Scheduling can be challenging as they are subject to the availability of the Artistic Director so all dancers interested in auditioning for Ballet Austin are encouraged to attend one of the open auditions.
+Scheduling can be challenging as they are subject to the availability of the artistic director, so all dancers interested in auditioning for Ballet Austin are encouraged to attend one of the open auditions.

-Yes, unless you specify that you are only interested in a company position on the audition check-in form, all age appropriate candidates are also evaluated for Ballet Austin’s summer intensive program from which all apprentices and trainees are recruited.
+Yes, unless you specify that you are only interested in a company position on the audition check-in form, all age appropriate candidates are also evaluated for Ballet Austin’s Summer Intensive program from which all apprentices and trainees are recruited.

-Invitations to the summer intensive program are usually mailed and/or emailed within 7-10 days of the audition date.
+Invitations to the Summer Intensive program are usually mailed and/or emailed within 7-10 days of the audition date.
 Notification regarding company positions is usually delayed until decisions are finalized following the last open audition.
-Registration for the summer intensive would not affect your consideration for a company position.
+Registration for the Summer Intensive would not affect your consideration for a company position.

 Yes, please.
-You don’t have to include as much detail on the check-in form but the directors use the check-in forms for quick reference during the auditions.
+You don’t have to include as much detail on the check-in form, but the directors use the check-in forms for quick reference during the auditions.
 They will refer to the resumes for more detail if necessary following the audition.
 (Electronic versions of the check-in form are available upon request if you’d like to request one to complete prior to your upcoming audition.)

-Orlando Julius Canova began his ballet training in Southern California with Lawrence and Sarma Rosenberg at the Anaheim Ballet School.
+Orlando Julius Canova began his ballet training with Lawrence and Sarma Rosenberg at the Anaheim Ballet School.
 At age 16 he moved to New York City to train at the School of American Ballet.
 There, he received a full tuition merit scholarship and was sponsored by Debbie Allen.
 Orlando furthered his ballet training with Miami City Ballet School.
 In 2001, Orlando became an Arpino Apprentice with the Joffrey Ballet of Chicago and in 2003 he joined as a full company member.
 While at Joffrey, Orlando played the part of apprentice in Robert Altman's movie, The Company.

 At Ballet Austin Orlando has danced lead roles in The Nutcracker, Cult of Color: Call to Color, Truth & Beauty: The Bach Project, Romeo & Juliet, Nine Sinatra Songs, silence within silence and The Magic Flute.
 He has worked with such choreographers as Stephen Mills, Twyla Tharp, KT Nelson, Dominic Walsh, Nicolo Fonte, Sonya Delwaide, Toni Bravo, Michelle Thompson, Reginald Harris, and Annabelle Lopez Ochoa.
 Orlando has also had the pleasure of dancing for Molly Lynch’s National Choreographers Initiative in 2012 and 2013.
 There he worked with Darrell Moultrie, Melissa Barak, Val Caniparoli, Frank Chavez, Kitty McNamee, and Susan McCullough.
 In addition, Orlando teaches dance at the Ballet Austin Academy, the Butler Center for Dance & Fitness, Saint Mary’s Hall, Austin City Ballet, and Alamo Heights High School.